 Mobile broadband continued its rapid expansion with an additional 98 million subscriptions, a rise of 7.4%, in the year to June 2018.
 This takes mobile broadband penetration to above 106% in the OECD area.
 Mobile broadband penetration is highest in Japan, Finland, Estonia, the United States and Australia, with subscriptions per 100 inhabitants at 168%, 155%, 146%, 137% and 136% respectively.

-Data on machine-to-machine communications, such as for Internet-connected vehicles, show that Sweden, New Zealand, Norway, Finland and the Netherlands remain the leaders in the number of M2M SIM cards in use, with the caveat that data is not yet fully comparable for all countries.
-Sweden counts 77 M2M SIM cards per 100 inhabitants – a much higher level than for most other OECD countries that provided data.
-Overall, M2M/embedded mobile cellular subscriptions grew by almost 20% in the last year in countries were the data was available
+Data on machine-to-machine (M2M) communications show that Sweden, New Zealand, Norway and United States remain the leaders in the number of M2M SIM cards in use per 100 inhabitants.
+Sweden counts 125 M2M SIM cards per 100 inhabitants – a much higher level than most OECD countries that provided data due in part to use of these SIM cards in other countries by a Swedish operator.
+Overall, M2M/embedded mobile cellular subscriptions grew by over 38% in the last year in countries were the data was available.

 OECD broadband statistics now cover 37 countries including new members Colombia and Lithuania.
 Historical OECD totals, averages and growth rates have been adjusted to include both countries.
 The inclusion of Colombia and Lithuania means that OECD totals, averages and growth rates are not comparable to data for June 2017.